 There are different kinds of shortcuts that are prevalent these days.
 For example, there are:

-It can be tempting to rely too much on pills and medications and neglect focusing on a healthy lifestyle with good and regular sleep, nutrition, movement, and self-care.
+It can be tempting to rely too much on over the counter ed pills and other kinds of medications and neglect focusing on a healthy lifestyle with good and regular sleep, nutrition, movement, and self-care.

 We see people taking ethical shortcuts in many domains, including business, government, and sports.
 Think Bernie Madoff, Nixon, and Lance Armstrong.
 It doesn’t help that our brains are so good at rationalising questionable behavior.
 I recall being the co-captain of a school soccer team and catching a player cutting corners on the team’s “Cooper test,” which required that all players run two miles through the campus in 12 minutes to be eligible to play on the varsity squad.
 It led to painful consequences for the player and the team.